wheresrhys/fetch-mock/docs/v6-v7-upgrade.md

 ## Request instances are normalized early to [url, options] pairs

 The `fetch` api can be called with either a `Request` object or a `url` with an `options` object.
 To make the library easier to maintain and its APIs - in particular the call inspecting APIs such as `called()` - agnostic as to how `fetch` was called, Request objects are normalised early into `url`, `options` pairs.
 So the fetch args returned by `calls()` will always be of the form `[url, options]` even if `fetch` was called with a `Request` object.
 The original `Request` object is still provided as a `request` property on the `[url, opts]` array in case it is needed.

 ## Exporting as property

-# `fetch-mock` now has a property `fetchMock`, which means the libary can be imported using any of the below

-Most changes are relatively minor and shouldn't affect most users.

-# Changes

-## `throws` option now rejects a Promise

-A regression was introduced in v6 whereby the `throws: true` option woudl throw an uncaught error.
-The `fetch` api catches all its internal errors and returns a rejected `Promise` in every case, so this change has been reverted to be more useful for mocking typical `fetch` errors.

-## Responses are wrapped in an ES Proxy

-This is to enable a more powerful `flush()` method, able to wait for asynchronous resolution of response methods such as `.json()` and `.text()`. `flush(true)` will resolve only when Promises returnes by any response methods called before `flush()` have resolved

-## Supports resolving dots in urls

-As resolving `../` and `./` as relative paths is [speced url behaviour](https://url.spec.whatwg.org/#double-dot-path-segment), fetch-mock has been updated to also do this resolution when matching urls.
-URLs are normalised _before_ any matchers try to match against them as, to the `fetch` api, `http://thing/decoy/../quarry` is indistinguishable from `http://thing/quarry`, so it would make no sense to allow different mocking based on which variant is used.

-## Agnostic as to whether hosts have a trailing slash or not

-A side-effect of the above normalisation - using [whatwg-url](https://www.npmjs.com/package/whatwg-url) - is that fetch-mock is no longer able to distinguish between pathless URLs which do/do not end in a trailing slash i.e. `http://thing` behaves exactly the same as `http://thing/` when used in any of the library's APIs, and any mocks that match one will match the other.
-As mentioned above, URL normalization happens _before_ any matching is attempted.

-## Request instances are normalized early to [url, options] pairs

-The `fetch` api can be called with either a `Request` object or a `url` with an `options` object.
-To make the library easier to maintain and its APIs - in particular the call inspecting APIs such as `called()` - agnostic as to how `fetch` was called, Request objects are normalised early into `url`, `options` pairs.
-So the fetch args returned by `calls()` will always be of the form `[url, options]` even if `fetch` was called with a `Request` object.
-The original `Request` object is still provided as a third item in the args array in case it is needed.

-## Exporting as property